This post may contain affiliate links.

 - 1 Onion, Peeled and chopped

-- 4 Cloves of garlic, Peeled and crushed
+- 4 Garlic cloves, Peeled and crushed

 - 1 tbsp Dried oregano